Quick Links

 Mrs Emma Thoulass - Chair of Governors, PCC Governor

 I joined the governing body as a PCC foundation governor in 2017, was elected Vice Chair in 2018 and then Chair in 2019.
-I have lived in Clophill since 2004 and both my children have attended St Mary’s, my youngest is currently in Oak class.
+I have lived in Clophill since 2004 and both my children have attended St Mary’s.
 I enjoy being involved in the school and I am committed to its continued success.

 I have worked in finance since leaving school, qualifying as a chartered accountant and then a chartered tax adviser.
 I now run my own accountancy business from home which gives me the flexibility to spend time supporting the school.